 → Secure compliant HPC framework to bring the solution to market.

-→ Personal Peptides needed commercial, high-performance solutions to process big data at massive scale.
+→ Personal Peptides needed commercial, high-performance solutions to process big data at a massive scale.

 → Meeting HIPAA requirements and enabling Personal Peptides to control and protect client information along the supply chain was essential.